NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1d_plot_refl_spectra.md

 ```

 ## Extract data bands
 Next we will extract only the "data" bands in order to plot the spectral information.
-The SDR data contains 426 data bands, and a number of QA/Metdata bands that provide  additional information that can be useful in interpreting and analyzing the data (such as the Weather Quality Information).
+The reflectance data contains 426 data bands, and a number of QA/Metdata bands that provide  additional information that can be useful in interpreting and analyzing the data (such as the Weather Quality Information).
 For plotting the spectra, we only need the data bands.

 ```javascript
 // Pull out only the data bands (these all start with B, eg. B001)